OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_582.rst

 - `Fix error multiple entries for a VF nic in sunstone <https://github.com/OpenNebula/one/issues/3101>`__.
 - `Fix sunstone banner flash briefly <https://github.com/OpenNebula/one/issues/3213>`__.
 - `Fix an error when removing OpenvSwitch flows <https://github.com/OpenNebula/one/issues/3305>`__.
+- `IP not set when importing wilds whose NIC is in a VNET with several ARs <https://github.com/OpenNebula/one/issues/3320>`__.